kuldeepstechwork/PySnakeAI/README.md

-# Snakegame
-"PySnakeAI: Training an AI to Master the Classic Snake Game with PyTorch and Pygame"
+# "PySnakeAI: Training an AI to Master the Classic Snake Game with PyTorch and Pygame"